-Ask students to think about the National Acrobats of China's performance.
+Ask students to think about the Peking Acrobats' performance.

 - Which act was their favorite?
 Discuss what they liked best about the show and why. - Invite students to create an advertisement for the Peking Acrobats' performance.
 They should include an illustration and description (or a "quote" from a made-up review) that reflect the best part of the show.